 3. Web hosting

 If you want to host a website with us, you'll need to consider your options.
-A new site might get away with living on shared hosting, but as traffic to your site increases, you may want to consider moving to something more substantial such as a VPS or Cloud Server.
+A new site might get away with living on shared hosting, but as traffic to your site increases, you may want to consider moving to something more substantial such as a VPS.

 4. Web design